Last updated: ·Style & AI

 "Oval faces don't need correction — they need enhancement.
 The most common mistake is over-applying advice meant for other face shapes."

-Oval faces handle pulled-back styles — high buns, sleek ponytails, chignons — better than almost any other face shape.
+Oval faces handle pulled-back styles — high buns, sleek ponytails, chignons, French twists — better than almost any other face shape.
 The balanced cheekbone-to-jaw proportion means nothing looks harsh or disproportionate when all the hair is removed from the face.
 This is the face shape that looks genuinely elegant in a sleek updo, not just okay.
+The best updo for oval faces is typically a low chignon or a loose knotted bun at mid-height — both add elegance without pulling the eye purely upward and making the face appear longer.

 Short Pixie Cuts